vicenteherrera/kubernetes_tutorial/README.md

 ## 0. Getting started

-This instructions comes with some optional and alternative parts.
+This instructions comes with some __optional__, __alternative__ and __improvement__ parts.
 You can skip them if you like for a straigh forward procedure.
+The improvements will suggest additional task that you could investigate on your own to improve this excercise.

 We will assume you work with a *bash* environment.